jonasbjurel/shellyShedder/README.md

 * **priority** - Providing the shedding priority of the shedder channel, in practice the priority follows the element's order in the vector (0:highest priority - N:lowest priority)

-### Asynchronous Status Webhook events (NEW).
+### Asynchronous status Webhook events (NEW).
 When the shedder group status changes (shedding/loading) a status webhook can be sent to a HTTP end-point providing the end-point is defined in the shedder script "status_webhook_uri_setting" configuration.
 The web-hook is sent whenever the status is changed, as well as periodically at every minute.

-The webhook provides is sent to the configured target end-point as a HTTP PUT request:<br>
+The webhook is sent to the configured target end-point as a HTTP PUT request:<br>
 *http://<targetEndpointURI>/shedder/<hostname>/status*<br>

 Request body: A JSON object:<br>